 – Mix all your dry ingredients together till well incorporated.
 I used a seive to sift the dry ingredients twice . – Add the margarine and rub it in gently till it resembles fine bread crumbs.

 – Add the wet ingredients to bind the ingredients together.
-The mixture would be light and sticky. in the picture below. * You may need to add like 3 tbsp of water to water in the recipe.
+The mixture would be light and sticky. in the picture below. * You may need to add like 3 tbsp or more to water in the recipe.

 – Leave the mixture to rest for about 20 minutes.